 For baseball and hockey games, the spread will be a standard 1.5 in almost all instances.
 The spread has a different name in each of these sports, as well.
-MLB odds use the run line, and NHL betting has the puck line.
-Soccer is one of the lowest-scoring sports, so you’ll often see a spread of half a goal.
+MLB betting uses the run line, and NHL betting has the puck line.
+Soccer is one of the lowest-scoring sports, so you’ll often see a soccer spread of half a goal.
 Because the spread is a standard number, the odds for these bets will deviate more than with basketball and football to account for differences between the teams.

 Live betting point spreads

 The bets you place during the game are called in-game or live point spreads.
 Almost every US book features live betting on its app or online sportsbook.
 So simply find a game that is in progress, and you’ll see all the available live markets, including point spreads.

 Of course, as the score changes during the game, the point spread will shift in real-time.
 If, for example, the New York Knicks are at -4.5 against the Atlanta Hawks but trail by seven points at the end of the first quarter, the point spread may shift to +2.5 for the Knicks.

 Since the point spread can change at any moment, a sportsbook app is almost a must to allow you to keep up with the changes and, if you see a line you like, place a bet.
 All the top sportsbooks in Maryland will offer free downloadable apps.